vCloud Director 220.127.116.11 for Service Providers | 5 SEP 2019 | Build 14535248 (installed build 14534864)

 When you try to instantiate new vApp using vApp template, instead of assigning the IOPS allocation value that was set up in the vApp template, the resulted vApp takes the storage value from the vCenter Server.
 The IOPS value of the newly created vApp is 0.

-- Updating the properties of a shared direct organization VDC network in the tenant portal H5 UI causes it to be unshared if not in use by a VM or vApp, or causes it to fail, if in use by a VM or vApp.
+- Updating the properties of a shared direct organization VDC network in the vCloud Director Tenant Portal causes it to be unshared if not in use by a VM or vApp, or causes it to fail, if in use by a VM or vApp.

-When trying to update the name or description of a shared direct organization VDC network on the tenant portal H5 UI, if the network is shared and not in use, it becomes unavailable to other VDCs in the organization.
+When trying to update the name or description of a shared direct organization VDC network on the vCloud Director Tenant Portal, if the network is shared and not in use, it becomes unavailable to other VDCs in the organization.
 If the network is in use, it fails with an error message saying that the network is in use.
 This is because the UI is not sending the shared flag and triggers an unsharing operation.

 Workaround: Update properties of a direct organization VDC network through the Flex UI.